laravel/docs/templates.md

 	The current UNIX timestamp is {{ time() }}.

-If you wish to escape data that it outputs, you may use the triple curly brace syntax:
+To escape the output, you may use the triple curly brace syntax:

 	Hello, {{{ $name }}}.